marcosfmmota/RL-mo436/README.md

 # MO436-Project1
-Implementation of the first project assingment in Reinforcement Learning (MO436) at Unicamp.
+Implementation of the projects assingments in Reinforcement Learning (MO436) at Unicamp.